 - Variations in the heart rhythm

-Like we said earlier, ecstasy overdose often happens due to the combination of many drugs and exhaustion.
+As previously stated, an ecstasy overdose often happens due to the combination of many different drugs coupled with exhaustion.
 The usual dose is between 80 and 160 mg.
 However, users claim that a lethal dose is above 0.5 gr.
-Remember, though, that it all depends on some individual differences, the quality of the product and the history of abuse.
-There’s no safe side!
+Remember, though, that it all depends on some individual differences, the quality of the product and the history of use.

 Ecstasy & Death

-- Heart attack – High levels of energy and an increase in the heart and the blood rate may result in a heart attack, especially for users with some health condition.
+- Heart attack – High levels of energy and an increase in the heart and the blood rate may result in a heart attack, especially for users with existing health conditions.

-- Hyponatremia – If we said that Molly abuse leads to dehydration, now let’s mention that ecstasy overdose can lead to hyponatremia, which is the excessive amount of water in the body, and death.
-Isn’t that ironic, one might ask?
-Well, MDMA makes the user thirsty but at the same time leads to water retention (no sweating or urinating).
-As a consequence, the user might continue drinking water, which can result in a fatal decrease in the sodium level in the blood.
+- Hyponatremia –MDMA abuse leads to dehydration, an overdose can lead to hyponatremia, which is the excessive amount of water in the body, and death.
+MDMA makes the user thirsty but at the same time leads to water retention (no sweating or urinating).
+As a consequence, the user might continue drinking water, which can result in a fatal decrease in sodium levels in blood.

 Ecstasy Overdose Treatment: Goodbye, Molly!

-If you notice any signs of an ecstasy overdose in you or your loved ones, call 911 immediately!
+If any signs of an ecstasy overdose are noticed, call 911 immediately!
 Meanwhile, make sure to:

 - Provide a safe environment

-- Drink water (but not too much water) or even better – other liquids
+- Drink water (but not too much water) or even better electrolyte replacement drinks

 - Apply cooling patches if possible